Nicolasb04/C-FirTree/C_Projects/README.md

 ```
 ./test 5
 ```
 You can change your fir tree size just by using an other number instead of 5

-# Sapin de Noel
+# Fir tree

 Premier projet réalisé dans le cadre de la Coding Academy, EPITECH.